 Clothing can be a virtual conveyor belt for infections.
 Studies have shown that when doctors and nurses lean over a patient with MRSA, their coats and uniforms pick up bacteria 65 percent of the time.
 Additional studies have shown that ties worn by doctors and other medical staff had bacteria that could cause illness.

 What’s more, improper use and removal of personal protective equipment (for example—gowns, gloves, masks) can have negative health consequences to the healthcare worker.
 During the 2003 severe acute respiratory syndrome (SARS) outbreak in Canada, 44 percent of the probable SARS cases were in healthcare workers because they failed to properly don and doff personal protective equipment.
+Make sure your attire does not become a source of infection.

 What you can do: